nathanbegbie/conceptgrapher/README.txt

     ctrl + c
 to stop the server hosting the visualization

+To run the tests, run the following

+py.test grapher/*.py

 DISCLAIMER: This code has not been tested on a Windows Machine, only on OSX and Linux- Ubuntu.
 Please run this code on a unix machine.
 For the above code to run, please ensure that virtualenv and the python-pip package are installed on your machine.
 They are not installed on the UCT Senior Lab computers and require permission from admin to be installed.